Mark Cocker (wrestler): Teacher

 Mark Cocker was an Assistant & Deputy Headteacher at Sale High School, Manchester.
 In January 2016 he moved to Pleckgate High School, Blackburn as Headteacher.
 In January 2019, Pleckgate High School was rated as outstanding by Ofsted in all categories.

 Documentary

 In 2002, Cocker was part of a documentary 'Catch – The Hold Not Taken' that was created to investigate the roots of different styles of wrestling such as freestyle and Catch wrestling, and how wrestling has evolved over the decades.
 The documentary starred Cocker alongside UFC veteran Dan Severn and Olympic Gold Medallist Dan Gable.

 Elite Athlete Coaching

-Cocker is an accredited UKCC level 2 coach, predominantly coaching wrestling to elite wrestlers and mixed martial artists.
-Notable athlete associations include UFC competitor, BAMMA world champion and KSW world champion Scott Askham and BAMMA world champion and UFC competitor Marc Diakiese who have both trained with Cocker.
-Cocker has also coached the 2019 & 2022 British Freestyle Wrestling champion at 97 kg, Ash Roden.
+Cocker is the current Great Britain senior wrestling coach and an accredited UKCC level 2 coach, predominantly coaching wrestling to elite wrestlers and mixed martial artists.
+Notable athlete associations include UFC competitor, BAMMA world champion and KSW World Champion Scott Askham, BAMMA World Champion and UFC competitor Marc Diakiese, Cage Warriors World Champion Andrew Clamp and Cage Warriors athlete Ieuan Davies who have all been coached by Cocker.
+Cocker has also coached several other National Champions including the 2019 & 2022 British Freestyle Wrestling champion at 97 kg, Ash Roden.